Exams and Tests

 - If the bones have become displaced or out of alignment, they will need to be put back into alignment.
 This procedure is called "reduction."
 In order to do this, you will be given medications for pain prior to the procedure.

-- An emergency doctor will be able to treat many types of fractures with a temporary plaster splint and will instruct you to follow up with an orthopedic doctor (bone specialist).
+- An emergency doctor will be able to treat many types of fractures with a temporary brace or plaster splint and will instruct you to follow up with an orthopedic doctor (bone specialist).
 However, fractures of the thighbone or the shinbone typically will need further care by an orthopedist right away.
 This may mean a cast or even an operation.

 - Bones are immobilized for healing by several methods.